Why hyperautomation is going to be a top digital strategy in 2020

 A second, related attribute for hyperautomation is the interoperability of automation tools.
 In order to achieve scale, businesses must be able to develop a platform that integrates many different best-of-breed tools together.
 The lines between vendors are already blurred, and the businesses that will win in hyperautomation will successfully integrate tools to cover the spectrum of automation itself (discover, analyze, design, automate, measure, monitor and reassess).

-First, hyperautomation can alleviate the stress on businesses in the wake of the talent shortage.
-It’s not just a headline, it’s a reality.
-The rapidly aging workforce means it will only intensify.
-Employees are expected to do more with less, and it’s significantly impacting their experience at work.
 Current automation tools aim to alleviate employees from mundane, time-consuming tasks that don’t positively contribute to their experience or make the best use of their time.